Get in touch

 Week 1

-• Sunday: Late breakfast and relaxing local activity or free time, if permitted by parents (see parental consent form).
+• Saturday: Late breakfast and relaxing local activity or free time, if permitted by parents (see parental consent form).

 Week 2

-• Friday: Farewell party
+• Friday: BBQ, Awards ceremony and Farewell Party

 • Saturday: Departure day